Back

 How to build a social media content calendar: turn the plan into a publishing workflow

-A calendar is only the planning layer.
+A content calendar template is only the planning layer.
 Once the month is mapped, you still need a clean way to draft posts, adapt them for each platform, and schedule them without rebuilding the plan in multiple places.

 Move the approved calendar into a publishing system that supports previews, platform-specific edits, and scheduling.
 That is the step that turns a planning document into a real posting workflow your team can trust.